ChitambarLab/SignalingDimension.jl/docs/src/index.md

 ## Licensing

-BellScenario.jl is released under the MIT License.
+SignalingDimension.jl is released under the MIT License.